jdriselvato/3DS-Homebrew-development/README.md

   -?, --help              Displays this text
  ```

- If you notice, the man shows `.3dsx` to `.cxi` the original poster of how to use `cxitool` mixed it.
+ If you notice, the man shows `.3dsx` to `.cxi` the original poster of how to use `cxitool` documented it wrong.

  I found `makerom` here: https://github.com/3DSGuy/Project_CTR/releases/tag/makerom-v0.18.3